carpentries-lab/python-aos-lesson/_episodes/08-defensive.md

 In the context of our `plot_precipitation_climatology.py` script, we currently multiply our data by 86400 regardless of what the input units are.
-It would be better if the program multiplied by 86400 if the input units are kg m-2 s-1, performed no unit conversion of the input units are mm/day, or halted with an informative error message if the input data have some other units.
+It would be better if we modified the `main` function so that the program multiplied by 86400 if the input units are kg m-2 s-1, performed no unit conversion if the input units are mm/day, or halted with an informative error message if the input data have some other units.

 ~~~